-Example 1As a system administrator, you configure a proxy device on your company’s network.
+You configure a proxy device on your company’s network.
+CUI is stored within this environment.
 Your goal is to better mask and protect the devices inside the network while enforcing information flow policies.
 After the device is configured, information does not flow directly from the internal network to the internet.
 The proxy device intercepts the traffic and analyzes it to determine if the traffic conforms to organization information flow control policies.
 If it does, the device allows the information to pass to its destination [b].
 The proxy blocks traffic that does not meet policy requirements [e].

 Potential Assessment Considerations

 - Are designated sources of regulated data identified within the system (e.g., internal network and IP address) and between interconnected systems (e.g., external networks, IP addresses, ports, and protocols) [c]?

 - Are designated destinations of regulated data identified within the system (e.g., internal network and IP address) and between interconnected systems (external networks and IP addresses) [c]?